nscale/usrv-dev/.github/README.md

 }
 ```

 Accessing your service will depend on your transport configuration.
-If, for example, you want the above example case to be available at `http://localhost:3000` add the following config to the `srvfile`:
+If, for example, you want the above example case to be available at `http://localhost:3000`, create a `srvfile` add the following config:

 ```js
 // usrv assumes its being run as part of a service mesh.